alesveselka/concat-array/README.md

 Available options:
 ```
     -r, --root          Root directory of source files.
-If you don't want to specify
+If you don't want to
-                        directory in each of the concatenated files, specify root that
+                        specify directory in each of the concatenated files,
-                        will be prepended to each file name.
+                        specify root that will be prepended to each file name.
     -f, --files         Comma-separated list of files to concatenate.
-    -n, --name          Name of JSON file containing array of files to concatenate,
+    -n, --name          Name of JSON file containing array of files to
-                        and comma-separated JSON-field-name holding the array.
+                        concatenate, and comma-separated JSON-field-name
-    -o, --output        Name of file where resulting concatenated content will be
+                        holding the array.
-                        written into.
+    -o, --output        Name of file where resulting concatenated content
-    -p, --progress      Display concatenation progress.
+                        will be written into.
 ```
 Examples
 --------